alphagov/govuk-prototype-kit-docs/docs/v13/documentation/use-existing-prototype.md

 ## Changes to the prototype

-You can make changes on your device using a `branch` and merge them to the `main` version of the prototype (also called 'pushing' a change).
+You can make changes on your device using a `branch` and publish it to the `main` version of the prototype (also called 'pushing' a change).

 When someone makes a change to the prototype, you'll need update your version.
 You can `pull` these changes from Github Desktop or the Github repository.